pub struct Problem<O> {

 let user_problem = problem.get_problem();

-source§impl<O: Operator> Problem<O>
+assert_eq!(user_problem.unwrap(), UserDefinedProblem {});Source§impl<O: Operator> Problem<O>

 impl<O: Operator> Problem<O>

-trait and as such allows to call apply
+Wraps a call to apply defined in the Operator trait and as such allows to call apply on

-sourcepub fn apply(&mut self, param: &O::Param) -> Result<O::Output, Error>
+Sourcepub fn apply(&mut self, param: &O::Param) -> Result<O::Output, Error>

 pub fn apply(&mut self, param: &O::Param) -> Result<O::Output, Error>